Michele Balducci: Biography

 Born in Umbertide and raised in Bastia Umbra, Italy, he later on moved to Rome, where he lives.
 After studying acting in Perugia (at Centro Teatrale Universitario), Rome (at La maschera in soffitta and with acting coaches Gisella Burinato and Ivana Chubbuck), Milan (with actor Filippo Timi) and London (at Guildhall School of Music and Drama), he made his television debut at age 21, in 2008, with two small roles in La scelta di Laura, directed by Alessandro Piva, and Amiche mie, directed by Paolo Genovese and Luca Miniero.
 He then went on appearing in many successful TV series, such as Don Matteo, directed by Giulio Base, and Inspector Rex, directed by Marco Serafini.
 In 2013, he has a leading role in the very popular TV miniseries Pupetta – Il coraggio e la passione, directed by Luciano Odorisio.
 In 2014 he is part of the main cast of the TV movie Francesco, directed by Liliana Cavani in English for the European market.
-In 2018 he is part of the recurring cast of Season 2 of Medici (TV series) on Netflix.
+In 2018 he is part of the recurring cast of Season 2 of Medici on Netflix.
+In 2024 he was part of the international cast of Those About to Die, directed by Roland Emmerich on Peacock and Amazon Prime Video.

 He made his big screen debut in 2009 with Meno male che ci sei, directed by Luis Prieto.